Education programme privacy notice

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the United Kingdom General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
 We are responsible as ‘controller’ of that personal information.
 Our Data Protection Officer is Benjamin Watts.

-The Education Programme team provides interim 1:1 academic support to students who are currently awaiting a school place.
+The Education Programme is a service which provides interim 1:1 learning support to students who are currently awaiting a school place.
 Some methods of tuition may be delivered online via Microsoft Teams.
 For safeguarding purposes, these will be recorded and 2:1 where appropriate to the needs of the child or young person.

 Personal information we collect and use

 Information collected by us

 In the course of providing Education Programme to you we collect the following personal information when you provide it to us:

 - Personal details (such as name, gender, age, date of birth, address, contact details, language, nationality, country of birth)